arahi7860/node-npm-intro/README.md

 - Use Node to work with the file system
 - Publish an npm module to the npm registry

-As a bonus, if there is time, we will discuss building a basic server application from scratch using Node.

 ## Introduction

 Today, we're going to embark on the next leg of our journey in learning full